nathant727/truesight-meter-client/README.md

 # truesight-meter-client

-A java library for interacting with the TrueSight Pulse meter.
+A java library for interacting with the TrueSight meter.

 # Motivation